Subfly/YABA/TERMS_OF_SERVICE.md

 - The developer does not guarantee compatibility with all devices
 - The developer does not guarantee integration with third-party services
 - The developer does not guarantee future updates or features
+- The developer does not guarantee CloudKit synchronization
+- The developer does not guarantee CloudKit data availability

+### 5.4 CloudKit Disclaimer
+- CloudKit is provided by Apple Inc. and not by the developer
+- The developer is not responsible for CloudKit service availability
+- The developer is not responsible for CloudKit data security
+- The developer is not responsible for CloudKit privacy compliance
+- The developer does not guarantee CloudKit synchronization
+- The developer does not guarantee CloudKit data preservation
+- The developer is not responsible for CloudKit service interruptions

 ## 6. Limitation of Liability

 ### 6.1 No Liability
 THE DEVELOPER SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES, INCLUDING BUT NOT LIMITED TO:
 - Loss of data or content
+- Loss of CloudKit data or content
 - Loss of profits or business opportunities
 - Device damage or malfunction
 - Security breaches or data theft
 - Third-party service failures
+- Apple CloudKit service failures
+- iCloud account issues

 ### 6.2 Maximum Liability
 In jurisdictions where limitations of liability are not permitted, the developer's total liability shall not exceed $0.00 (zero dollars).